Peter Borthwick

-Peter Borthwick (13 September 1804 – 18 December 1852) was a British Conservative Party politician and newspaper editor.
+Peter Borthwick (13 September 1804 – 18 December 1852) was a British Conservative politician and newspaper editor.
+He served as a member of the British Parliament for Evesham from 1835 to 1837, then again from 1841 to 1847.

 Early life

-Peter Borthwick was born in Cairnbank, Borthwick, Midlothian, on 13 September 1804, the son of Thomas Borthwick.
+Peter Borthwick was born in Borthwick, Midlothian on 13 September 1804, the son of Thomas Borthwick.
 He was educated at school in Penicuik and at the University of Edinburgh, where he was the private pupil of the future Bishop of Edinburgh and Primus of the Scottish Episcopal Church, Professor James Walker.
 In 1828 he was admitted as a pensioner at Jesus College, Cambridge, whence he migrated to Downing College as a fellow-commoner two years later.
 He did not receive a degree.

 Political career

-Borthwick first came to attention through his staunch opposition to the abolition of slavery, which attracted the attention and thanks of various slave owners and Conservative Associations.
-In 1833 he was appointed by the West India Association to defend slavery in debates in Glasgow with the abolitionist George Thompson.
+Borthwick first came to attention through his staunch opposition to the British abolitionist movement, which attracted the attention and thanks of various proslavery advocates and right-wing political associations.
+In 1833, he was appointed by the West India Committee to defend slavery in debates in Glasgow with English abolitionist George Thompson.

 He was MP for Evesham from 1835 to 1837 and again from 1841 to 1847.
 In between, from 1837 to 1841, the MP for Evesham was Sir George Rushout (later Baron Northwick) of Northwick Park, Worcestershire.
 These two gentlemen fought one of the last duels in England on 8 May 1838 over the disputed election of 1837.

-He was an outspoken defender of Don Carlos' Durango Decree, which excluded the mercenary British Auxiliary Legion from the terms of the Eliot Convention, and also of British subjects who fought in the Carlist ranks.
+He was an outspoken defender of Don Carlos' Durango Decree, which excluded the British Auxiliary Legion from the terms of the Lord Eliot Convention, and also of British subjects who fought in the Carlist ranks.